Ministries: In Service to God

 Instrumentalists of various levels of ability are welcome to share their talents, keeping in mind that a certain level of proficiency is necessary.
 Instrumentalists rehearse with the accompanist and cantor before the service.

 Adult Choir: This ensemble is open to singers of all ages and levels of ability.
 The adult choir serves weekly at the 10:30 a.m.
 Mass from late August through mid-June.
 The choir rehearses weekly on Thursday evenings from 7 to 9 p.m., and gathers for warm-ups and rehearsal at 9:30 on Sunday mornings.
 In addition to their liturgical responsibilities, the choir performs three to four concerts each year.
 No audition required.

 College students make up this choir which serves weekly at the 5:30 p.m.
 Mass during the academic year from late August through early May.
 The choir, which often sings contemporary liturgical music, gathers for warm-ups and rehearsal at 4:30 on Sunday afternoon.
 No audition required.

 High school-aged students who are interested in participating in the music ministry are encouraged to consider joining either the Adult Choir or the College Choir.

 Children’s Choir: The goal of the Children's Choir is to teach young people the language of music and artistic expression within the context of a Catholic community of faith.
 This choir will lead worship at the 4:30 p.m.
 Mass on Christmas Eve .
 The children rehearse three times in preparation for the mass.
-This ensemble is open to all children ages 5 and older.
+This ensemble is open to all children ages five and older.
 Parental supervision during rehearsals may be requested.
-Follow this link for the rehearsal schedule.